Learn more about the subjects available below.

 No

 The focus of this course is the development of skills and competencies in the use of multiple technologies and materials with a focus on timber.
-Student will produce solutions to design based practical tasks by following the design cycle process.
+Student will produce solutions to design based practical tasks by following the design cycle process key focus on table design and leg and rail joining systems.

 ASSESSMENT